 The Board's Lead Director (the "Lead Director") is Sheli Rosenberg who, as an independent director, acts in the lead capacity to coordinate the other independent directors, consults with our Chief Executive Officer on Board agendas, chairs the executive sessions of the non-management directors and performs such other functions as the Board may direct.
 Any stockholder or other interested party who has a concern or inquiry regarding the conduct of the Company may communicate directly with the Board or the non-management directors by contacting the Lead Director, who will receive all such communications on behalf of the Board or the non-management directors (as applicable).
 Communications may be confidential or anonymous, and may be submitted in writing to the Lead Director, c/o Secretary, Equity LifeStyle Properties, Inc., Two North Riverside Plaza, Suite 800, Chicago, Illinois 60606.
 All written communications will be received and processed by the Secretary of the Company, and all substantive communications will be referred to the Lead Director.
-All such communications will be reviewed and, if necessary, investigated and/or addressed by the Lead Director and the status of such communications will be reported to the Board or the non-management directors (as applicable) on a quarterly basis.
-The Lead Director may direct special treatment, including the retention of outside advisors or counsel, for any such concern or inquiry.
+All such communications will be reviewed and, if necessary, investigated and/or addressed by the Lead Director may direct special treatment, including the retention of outside advisors or counsel, for any such concern or inquiry.